Positive maps and extendibility hierarchies from copositive matrices: Maps associated to graphs

 \begin{proposition} For odd $n \geq 5$, $\sigma(C_n) = 1 + \cos(\pi / n)$.
 Hence, for all

 the linear map $\Phi^{C_n}_t$ is positive indecomposable. \end{proposition}

 \begin{proof} For the cyclic graph $C_n$, the group of automorphisms is the dihedral group of permutations, $D_{n}$ \cite{rodriguez2014cycle}.
 The set of $n \times n$ matrices that commute with the automorphisms, $\mathsf C_G$ are real, symmetric and circulant matrices.
-Since the circulant matrices are parametrized by the vector $a\in \Real^n$ with $a_i=A_{0i}$, we use the map $\operatorname{circ}(a) = A$ for any circulant matrix $A$ associated to the vector $a$.
+Since the circulant matrices are parametrized by the vector $a\in \Real^n$ with $a_i=A_{0i}$, we use the map $\operatorname{circ}(a) = A$ for any circulant matrix $A$ associated to the vector $a$ (we refer to \cref{eq:circulant} for the definition of circulant matrices).
 A circulant matrix has eigenvalues given by a multiple of the \emph{discrete Fourier transform} of this vector \cite{davis1979circulant}